 How to Register

-- Enter student ID and birth date mm/dd/yyyy.
+- Enter student ID and student birth date xx/xx/xxxx

 If you cannot register for a desired course, please contact your counselor.

-- If your desired course is filled, you will have an option to be put on a wait list at no cost.
-Placement on wait lists does not guarantee
+If your desired course is filled, you will have an option to be put on a wait list at no cost.
+Placement on wait lists does not

-Out-of-District students must submit the registration form with counselor signature, a current physical/immunization record and payment
+Glenview.
+Out of District students must submit the registration form with counselor signature, a current physical/immunization

 Tuition and registration fees will be refunded if a course is cancelled due to insufficient enrollment.